 PTA organizations have the option of publishing a memory book on behalf of the school provided neither the school nor the staff assumes any responsibility for the publication, including liability for content, cost, and/or professional time.

-Board Policy The philosophy of the Board is to establish and maintain middle schools which are structured to meet the unique needs of students in the transition years between elementary school and high school.
+Board Directive The philosophy of the Board is to establish and maintain middle schools which are structured to meet the unique needs of students in the transition years between elementary school and high school.
 The middle school program shall emphasize academics and provide opportunities for a wide variety of learning experiences.
 Programs shall be structured to enable students to develop social skills and learn to interact in a cooperative, supportive environment.
 Middle school extracurricular activities shall be designed solely with the needs of middle school-age students in mind and shall not mirror high school activities or events.
 Activities which give all students opportunities to participate shall be encouraged with little or no emphasis given to competition.

 Student Officers and Elections